The Origins and Evolution of Runic Writing

 Marking Ownership and Identity

-Runes served as a practical writing system for labeling personal belongings.
-Weapons like swords and axes often bore the owner’s name or a short inscription to assert ownership.
+Runes served as a practical writing system for labeling personal belongings in a society where many items were handmade and valuable.
+Weapons like swords, axes, and spearheads often bore the owner's name or a short inscription to assert ownership.
 For example, a knife might be carved with "EK ULF" (I, Ulf) or a comb with "HILD" (for Hildr).
-Such inscriptions helped identify items in communal households or on the battlefield.
-Trade goods also featured runic marks to indicate origin or ownership.
-These everyday uses show that literacy in runes was not limited to the elite; many free men and women could read and carve basic runes.
+Such inscriptions helped identify items in communal households, on the battlefield, or during long sea voyages where personal gear was easily mixed up.
+Trade goods also featured runic marks to indicate origin or ownership, facilitating commerce across the vast Viking trade networks that stretched from Greenland to Constantinople.

 Runestones: Monuments to the Dead